 Why does Shareaholicbot appear in my server logs?

-Shareaholic powers content distribution, discovery and sharing of web content for over 200 million users each month.
+Shareaholic powers content distribution, discovery and sharing of web content for over 450 million people each month.
 Part of how this works involves the temporary display of images or details related to the web content, such as the title and excerpt for the page.
 Our system retrieves this information for pages included in the Shareaholic content index.

 Shareaholicbot is Shareaholic's web crawling bot (sometimes also called a "spider").
 Crawling is the process by which Shareaholicbot discovers new and updated pages to be added to the Shareaholic content index.
 Shareaholicbot's crawl process begins with a list of URLs, generated from previous crawl processes and augmented with Sitemap data provided by webmasters.
 New pages, changes to existing pages, and dead links are noted and used to update the Shareaholic content index.